 |

-foreseeable future.
+DPGraph for the foreseeable future.
 DPGraph is now freeware.
-Download it by clicking on "Free
+Download it by

-Full Version" in the top menu.
-I'm currently working on some
+clicking on "Free Full Version" in the top menu.
+I'm currently

-exciting physics that I call quantum electrogravity (QEG).
-QEG quantizes
+working on some exciting physics that I call absolute quantum gravity (AQG) and

 gravity and puts our universe inside a spinning black hole which is inside an